eeue56/simple-link-aggregator/README.md

 - Avoid as many imports as possible, as deploying packages with imports on AppsScript complicates things.
 - Avoid reading files, prefering to do replacements as part of the [build](./build.py) step.
 - Remain backend agnositic.

+More learnings from this can be found [here](https://open.substack.com/pub/thetechenabler/p/open-sourcing-work-experiments-and?r=14jtfo&utm_campaign=post&utm_medium=web).